Video: The biggest sales disruptor today

 Other professionals see video as a channel that connects brands and customers as it’s a more personal form of communication when compared with other impersonal forms of digital communication.
 Some argue that video is the natural evolution of marketing.

 However, internally, many companies are finding it difficult to adapt to video as there is no one-size-fits-all approach for implementing the medium.
 The channel, format and content topic are all elements that need to be carefully considered when introducing video as a marketing tactic.

 The reality is that video is going to continue getting bigger.
 More people want “raw honest, connection”.
 Consumers want a personal view of companies, and the failure to adapt to this need may be the downfall of many companies in this digital age.

-For more information on sales disruptors that are having an impact in 2017, just download the State of Inbound 2017 report.
+For more information on sales disruptors that are having an impact in 2018, just download the "What is Inbound Marketing Anyway" eBook.
 Become informed and educated about upcoming trends!